The Brown Daily Herald: Staff

 The Brown Daily Herald employs over 250 voluntary staff members, who work as editors, business managers, reporters, designers, photographers, and artists.
-Will Kubzansky is the Editor-in-Chief and also serves as president of The Brown Daily Herald Inc., and Katy Pickens is managing editor and vice president.
+Tom Li is the Editor-in-Chief and also serves as president of The Brown Daily Herald Inc., and Ryan Doherty is managing editor and vice president.

 Editorial board

 The editorial board manages the Herald and is responsible for its daily production.
 Members usually serve for the spring of their junior year and the fall of their senior year.
 The board usually consists of between three and seven positions.
-In recent years, positions on the board have included Editors-in-Chief, Managing Editors and Senior Editors.
+In recent years, positions on the board have included Editors-in-Chief, Managing Editors, and Senior Editors.

-The Herald is currently under its 133rd editorial board.
-For this reason, the members of the board are collectively referred to as "133" (pronounced "one-thirty-three").
-The members of the 133rd editorial board are: Editor-in-Chief Will Kubzansky '24, Managing Editor Katy Pickens '24, Managing Editor Alex Nadirashvili '24, Senior Editor Augustus Bayard '24, Senior Editor Caleb Lazar '24, Senior Editor Kaitlyn Torres '24 and Senior Editor Peter Swope '24.
+The Herald is currently under its 135th editorial board.
+For this reason, the members of the board are collectively referred to as "135" (pronounced "one-thirty-five").
+The members of the 135th editorial board are: Editor-in-Chief Tom Li '26, Managing Editor Ryan Doherty '26, Managing Editor Owen Dahlkamp '26, Managing Editor Julianna Chang '26, Senior Editor Anisha Kumar '26, and Senior Editor Yael Wellisch '26.